SumeyyeKayacan/public-transport-app/README.md

 This project is created to show the next departures of public transports nearby the user.

 This frontend app connects to an API to retrieve the departures.
-Please run the API before running this project.
+Please run [this API](https://github.com/SumeyyeKayacan/public-transport-api) before running this project.

 ## Screenshot